HPV vaccine

 Why is the HPV vaccine important?

-HPV vaccination is one of the most effective tools to prevent cancer.
-Researchers estimate that getting vaccinated can prevent up to 90% of cancers related to HPV infection.
+The HPV vaccine is one of the most effective tools to prevent cancer.
+Researchers estimate that getting vaccinated can prevent up to 90% of HPV-related cancers.
 Since the HPV vaccine was introduced, cancer-causing HPV infections have decreased by 88% among teen girls and 80% among young women.

 Who should get the HPV vaccine?